ResilientEcosystem/blog/_posts/2023-02-01-UsingPythonSDK.md

   ```

 # Running the SDK
-The SDK is another repository outside NexRes and can be run on another machine if you wish.
-To get started:

-## Check Python is up-to-date (3.9+)
+## Check your Python is up-to-date (3.9+)

-`$ python3 --version`
+  > python3 --version`

 If your Python version number is too low you may encounter type hinting issues when attempting to run the code

-## Installing Dependencies
+## Activating virtual environment and Installing dependencies
-`$ python3 -m venv venv`

-`$ source venv/bin/activate`
+  > source venv/bin/activate

-`$ pip install -r requirements.txt`
+  > pip install -r requirements.txt

 ## Running the Driver

-Examples of using the driver can be seen in test_driver.py
+Examples of using the driver can be seen in *test_sdk.py*.
+You will see the output *'The retrieved txn is successfully validated'* if successful.

-Replace the db_root_url with the url of the NexRes SDK endpoints e.g `127.0.0.1:18000`

 # Validation

+You have successfully run an SDK example script.
+Below is the detailed design of the SDK.

 ## Entrypoint
 `validator.py`
     call the `is_valid_tx(tx_dict)` function with the transaction json (tx_dict) as the argument.

 ## Transaction Validation Rules
-A transaction is said to be valid if it satisfies certain condtions or rules.
+A transaction is said to be valid if it satisfies certain conditions or rules.

 We employ a simpler version of the transaction spec and validation rules specified by [BigchainDB](https://github.com/bigchaindb/BEPs/tree/master/13#transaction-validation)